Is your theology ready for other worlds?

 Fr Gabriel Funes

 The above are facts.
 They are easily confirmed.
-They are in the public domain.
+They are all matters in the public domain.
 All would seem to point in the same direction.
 A certain level of disclosure has been agreed across many nations – as evidenced by the case studies that have been released and the liberty now allowed – even to some officials and government related personnel – to participate in the public conversation.
 Even without a parallel declassification of UFO files by authorities in the USA, similar liberty is being exercised by similar levels of personnel in the USA too.

-In a cryptic public remark in a speech marking the 25th anniversary of the first moon landing, the reclusive Apollo 11 Astronaut Neil Armstrong issued a call to the next generation needs to peel away “truth’s protective layers”.
-Given the material now in the public domain, one has to ask what will further disclosures bring to light?
+In a cryptic public remark in a speech marking the 25th anniversary of the first moon landing, the reclusive Apollo 11 Astronaut Neil Armstrong issued a call to the next generation to peel away “truth’s protective layers”.
+Given the material already in the public domain, one has to ask what will further disclosures bring to light?

 Apollo Astronaut Neil Armstrong